aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en.rst

        1: """ Should raise SyntaxError"""
        2:
-    -->3: pass = 2
+    -->3: def = 2
               ^

     My best guess:
-        You were trying to assign a value to a Python keyword.
+        You were trying to assign a value to the Python keyword 'def'.
         This is not allowed.